nimmadev/localhost-manager/README.md

 The Localhost Manager will now start with your new Localhost included.
 You can access your Localhost by navigating to `http://localhost:<port number of your Localhost>/` in a web browser.

+# credit
+ - logo has been designed using images from Flaticon.com